 - 2-3 green chilies for garnish

-Add sabit garam masala (whole spices) and fry for a minute till they splutter.
+- Add all the whole spices (sabit garam masala) and fry for a minute till they splutter.

-Add the mincemeat (chicken or beef) along with ginger & garlic paste.
+- Add ground mince of choice along with ginger & garlic paste.
 Cook on medium – high heat for a few minutes till color changes.

-Add the dry spices (coriander powder, salt, turmeric & red chili powder).
+- Add the dry spices (coriander powder, salt, turmeric and red chili powder).
 Keep stirring for 2-3 minutes to let the spices cook.

-Turn heat to low – medium and add tomatoes (either freshly chopped or canned whole tomatoes - see note 2).
+- Turn heat to low – medium and add tomatoes (either freshly chopped or canned whole tomatoes - see note 2).
 Let them cook for 10 – 15 minutes till soft and water dries.
 Canned tomatoes will be soft in about 5 - 7 minutes.